-Annular Tears Annular Tear and Disc Bulge Disc Herniation
+Annular Tears Disc Bulge Disc Herniation

 The image above shows the stages of disc injuries.
 Annular Tears can occur with normal daily movements and activities, if the disc is dehydrated.
 Normally your disc material is soft and pliable-like Jell-O. If the disc material dehydrates, it becomes hard and fibrous, like beef jerky or a sun dried tomato.
 This hard and fibrous material is not very pliable and instead of the disc material stretching with your normal spine movements, it tears.
 This is how annular tears occur.